-- Policy ENV6 identify, protect, conserve and enhance the historic environment, its archaeology, historic buildings and areas of historic landscapes; - Policy ENV7 Promotes quality in the built environment so that new development compliments the distinctive character and best qualities of the local area and promotes urban renaissance and regeneration.
-Also, regeneration can be 'conservation-led', taking account of the quality and distinctiveness of traditional buildings and the value they lend to an area; and - Policy SS6 Promotes vibrant and attractive town centres. - 6.5.8 Relevant policies in the Essex and Southend-on-Sea Replacement Structure Plan (2001) are: - Policy HC1 protect, safeguard and enhance historic settlements; - Policy HC2 preserve and enhance the character and appearance of Conservation Areas; - Policy HC3 and HC4 Promote protection and sensitive management of listed buildings; - Policy HC5 prevent damage to designated and nationally important archaeological sites:and - Policy HC6 Sets criteria for consideration of development proposals affecting archaeological sites.
+- 6.5.7 Relevant policies in the Draft East of England Plan (2004) and Proposed Changes to the Draft East of England Plan (2006) include: - Policy ENV6 identify, protect, conserve and enhance the historic environment, its archaeology, historic buildings and areas of historic landscapes; - Policy ENV7 Promotes quality in the built environment so that new development compliments the distinctive character and best qualities of the local area and promotes urban renaissance and regeneration.
+Also, regeneration can be 'conservation-led', taking account of the quality and distinctiveness of traditional buildings and the value they lend to an area; and - Policy SS6 Promotes vibrant and attractive town centres. - 6.5.8 The Regional Economic Strategy is also relevant to the historic environment in relation to tourism and linkages between place and economic prosperity. - 6.5.9 Relevant policies in the Essex and Southend-on-Sea Replacement Structure Plan (2001) are: - Policy HC1 protect, safeguard and enhance historic settlements; - Policy HC2 preserve and enhance the character and appearance of Conservation Areas; - Policy HC3 and HC4 Promote protection and sensitive management of listed buildings; - Policy HC5 prevent damage to designated and nationally important archaeological sites;and - Policy HC6 Sets criteria for consideration of development proposals affecting archaeological sites.

-- 6.5.9 Relevant policies within the Brentwood Replacement Local Plan (2005) are: - Policy CP1 Lists a set of criteria that any development will need to satisfy. - Policy C18 -preserve or enhance the character or appearance of conservation areas. - Policies GB18, C19 C20 and C21

-Offer protection for listed buildings as well as their character and setting. - Policy C22 protect important archaeological sites and monuments, whether scheduled or not.
+- 6.5.10 Relevant policies within the Brentwood Replacement Local Plan (2005) are: - Policy CP1 Lists a set of criteria that any development will need to satisfy. - Policy C14 -preserve or enhance the character or appearance of conservation areas. - Policies GB17, C15, C16 and C17 Offer protection for listed buildings as well as their character and setting. - Policy C18 protect important archaeological sites and monuments, whether scheduled or not.
 Where their settings are affected by a proposed development, there will be a presumption in favour of their preservation in situ where possible.